AElfProject/AElf/docs/Contract/archi.md

 ### Chain interactions

 Smart contract need to interact with the chain and have access to contexutal information.
 For this AElf defines a bridge and a bridge host.

-Non exhaustive list of the functionnalities and small description:
-* transaction information
-* methods
-* call, send inline...
-* events
+Usually the programming SDK corresponding to specific language will implement features to communicate with/through the bridge.

+One of the major functionalities provided by the bridge is the ability to provide contextual information to the smart contract being executed.
+Here are a few:
+* the **Self** field represents the address of the current contract being called.
+* the **Sender** is the address that sent the transaction that executed the contract and **TransactionId** which is the ID of the transaction.

+The bridge also exposes extra functionality:
+* contracts can fire **Events** which are in a way similar to logging.
+* contracts can call a method on another contract in a read-only manner.
+Any state change will not be persisted to the blockchain.
+* send inline - this actually creates a transaction to call another method.
+As opposed to call the changes to the state - if any - will be persisted.

 #### State

 The main point of a smart contract is to read and/or modify state.

-State provider ?
+The language SDKs implement state helpers and through the bridge's **StateProvider**.

 ### Runtime and execution

-When a blocks transactions are executed, every transaction will generate a trace.
+When a block's transactions are executed, every transaction will generate a trace.
+Amongst other things, it contains:

-- transaction trace (Kernel.SmartContractExecution)
+* the return value of the called method, this can be anything defined in protobuf format and is deefined in the service definition.
+* error outputs, if execution encountered a problem.
+* the results from inner calls in **InlineTraces** field.
+* the **Logs** field will contain the events launched from the called method.

 ### Sdk

-AElf comes with a native C# SDK.
+AElf comes with a native C# SDK that give smart contract developpers the necessary tools to develop smart contracts in C#.
+It contains helpers to communcate with the bridge.
+By using the SDK you can also take advantage of the type infrastructure defined in the library:
+* ContractState: an interface that is implemented by a classes that are destined to be containers for state field.
+* MappedState: a base type that defines **collections** a key-value mapping, generic subclasses are available to enable multi-key scenarios.
+* SingletonState: this defines **non-collection** types with a

 Any developer or company can develop an sdk and a runtime for a specific languages by creating an adapter to communicate with the bridge through gRPC.